 Section 16(a) of the Securities Exchange Act of 1934 requires our officers and directors, and persons who own more than 10% of a registered class of our equity securities ("insiders"), to file reports of ownership and changes in ownership with the SEC.
 Insiders are required by SEC regulation to furnish us with copies of all Section 16(a) forms they file.
-Based solely on our review of the copies of such reports received by us, or written representations from certain reporting persons that no reports on Form 5 were required for those persons for the year 2006, we believe that our officers and directors complied with all applicable reporting requirements for the year 2006, except that Mr. Firestone filed one late Form 4 reporting one transaction and Mr. Stevens filed one late Form 4 reporting one
+Based solely on our review of the copies of such reports received by us, or written representations from certain reporting persons that no reports on Form 5 were required for those persons for the year 2007, we believe that our officers and directors complied with all applicable reporting requirements for the year 2007, except that Messrs.
+Alt, Brady, Brown, Firestone, Maccini and Stevens filed late Form 4s in connection with the grant to each of them of a stock option and Mr. Lada filed a late Form 4 in connection with the disposition of common stock by his 401(k).